 Join the league of GDPR-compliant enterprises in a legally harmonized data privacy environment with the expertise of CAMELOT Management Consultants.
 We are stepping on 20 years of expertise in enterprise data management projects with unrivaled track record of success stories with predominant customer base from Fortune Global 500 players.
 CAMELOT’s unique value generation comes from its strong synergetic competences from Business and IT perspective.
 Its position on the forefront of new technologies enables simultaneously the generation of quick wins with digital use cases as well as solid strategic guidance for long-term industry flagship positioning for its customers.

 Read more on CAMELOT’s service offerings for GDPR-compliance here.

-The author would like to thank Aleksandra Baumann for her gracious support in creating this article.
+The author would like to thank Aleksandra Baumann and Nikola Baramov for their gracious support in creating this article.